SurajSSingh/Site/content/blog/better_sieve/part-0.md

 This calculation states to skip the first number ($5$), then keep the next 6 numbers (i.e. $7,11,13,17,19,23$), skip the next number ($25$), then keep 2 more numbers (i.e. $29, 31$), skip 1 ($35$), and then repeat the keep 6, skip 1, keep 2, skip 1 step.

-We would keep running this until the largest prime up to some final number is found, or after the yielding stops.
+We would keep running this until the largest prime up to some final number is found or after we stop yielding more value.

 ### Noticed Properties
 One thing to notice is that during the processing of the range, all numbers between the first prime `p` and its square `p^2` are prime.
 This should make sense as any composite number with factors below `p` would have been removed in previous steps, and the first composite must be some multiple of `p` that does not share any factor in common with any primes below.
 The first number that satisfies that is `p^2`.
-This can help improve the stopping condition, since if we know the final number to generate to, we can stop processing once we have a prime at least as large as the final number.
+This can help improve the stopping condition, since if we know the final number to generate, we can stop processing once we have a prime at least as large as the final number.

 Another thing to notice is that skipping will not always be consistently the same number, as seen with `range_4` using $5$ to calculate.
 I don't know if there is a specific name in mathematics for this concept, but the idea is similar to a `step_by` function which can dynamically change.